SalishSeaCast/SoG_upwelling_EOF_paper/notebooks/README.md

 >B. Moore-Maley and S. E. Allen: Wind-driven upwelling and surface nutrient delivery in a semi-enclosed coastal sea, Ocean Sci., 2022.

-These notebooks run by cloning this repository and setting up a conda environment, then starting a Jupyter session and navigating to the `notebooks` directory:
+These notebooks can be run by cloning this repository and setting up a conda environment, then starting a Jupyter session and navigating to the `notebooks` directory:

 ```
 $ jupyter lab